ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/integrations/entity-framework.md

 }
 ```

-> ⚠️ Note: It is important that you dispose the `DbContext` to return it to the pool, once your transient service is being disposed.
+> Warning: It is important that you dispose the `DbContext` to return it to the pool, once your transient service is being disposed.
 In the above example we are implementing `IAsyncDisposable` and disposing the created `DbContext` in the `DisposeAsync` method.
 This method will be invoked by the dependency injection system.